Suraj0094/Resort-App/README.md

-# Resort-App
+# Resort-Application
 App for Resort